Frank Nazar

-Frank Nazar III (born January 14, 2004) is an American professional ice hockey center for the Chicago Blackhawks of the National Hockey League (NHL).
+Frank Nazar III (born January 14, 2004) is an American professional ice hockey player who is a center for the Chicago Blackhawks of the National Hockey League (NHL).
 He was drafted 13th overall by the Blackhawks in the 2022 NHL entry draft.
-He played college hockey at the University of Michigan.
+He played college ice hockey at the University of Michigan.

 Early life

 Nazar was born January 14, 2004, in Mount Clemens, Michigan, to Gina and Frank Nazar.
 His grandfather owned a parking garage near Joe Louis Arena and his father became familiar with ice hockey from the Detroit Red Wings fans who parked there, introducing Nazar to the game through a skating party he attended at age 5.

 Playing career

 Nazar spent two seasons with the USA Hockey National Team Development Program.
 During the 2021–22 season, he recorded 28 goals and 42 assists in 56 games and ranked third on the team with 70 points.
 Nazar competed at the 2022 BioSteel All-American Game.